-- 1. In 2015, the Irish Government published its policy document, "A National Aviation Policy for Ireland" (the "NAP"), which had the goal of strengthening the country's appeal as a hub for owning, leasing and financing aircraft, as well as its position as a global centre for aviation through various means, including the enactment of new legislation.
+- In 2015, the Irish Government published its policy docu-1. ment, "A National Aviation Policy for Ireland" (the "NAP"), which had the goal of strengthening the country's appeal as a hub for owning, leasing and financing aircraft, as well as its position as a global centre for aviation through various means, including the enactment of new legislation.
 According to NAP's Second Progress Report (February 2019), of its mandate, NAP has actioned 84%, completed 12% and the remaining 4% has been classified as "not yet commenced / overtaken by event".
-The response by NAP to the changing environment caused by COVID-19 will be worthy of close attention and it can be expected that NAP's Third Progress Report will reflect the significant issues being encountered by the industry as a whole as a result of the pandemic. - 2.
+In the recently published National Development Plan 2021-2030, it has been noted that a new NAP will be developed to provide a framework for the sustainable recovery and development of the Irish aviation sector over the course of the next decade following the impacts of the COVID-19 pandemic. - 2.
 The ongoing OECD/G20 Base Erosion and Profit Shifting Project ("BEPS") is likely to result in changes to international tax treatment of certain tax practices.
 On 7 June 2017, Ireland and over 70 countries signed up to a multilateral convention (the "MLI") in order to implement a number of BEPS-related measures.
 Ireland deposited its instrument of ratification with the OECD on 29 January 2019 and the MLI came into force in respect of Ireland on 1 May 2019.
-As a general rule, it will have effect for Ireland's tax treaties:

-- with respect to taxes withheld at source, from 1 January 2020; and - with respect to all other taxes levied by Ireland, for taxes levied with respect to taxable periods beginning on or after 1 November 2019.
+As a general rule, it took effect for Ireland's tax treaties: - with respect to taxes withheld at source, from 1 January 2020; and - with respect to all other taxes levied by Ireland, for taxes levied with respect to taxable periods beginning on or after 1 November 2019.